hyunjink12/blackscholes_pricing_v1/README.md

 ### Limitations/Assumptions

-This implementation of Black-Schoels assumes: European-style exercise, constant volatility, and no dividends (unless explicitly adjusted).
+This implementation of Black-Scholes assumes: European-style exercise, constant volatility, and no dividends (unless explicitly adjusted).
 For simplicity, we will be using the quoted annualized Treasury yield directly as an approximation (explained below).

 This model is not intended to perfectly replicate market prices, and can misprice short-dated options where event risk is significant.